Like most other local authorities, Sheffield has created a planning tool which supports good inclusive practice – a sort of “EHC plan light”.

 The Council expects that in most cases, a MyPlan will have been in place for at least two terms before a request for an EHC plan is made.
 This helps to build up a comprehensive picture of the learner’s needs, the interventions tried and their impact on progress, which should speed up the decision-making and assessment process.

 N.B.
 Parents and settings have a right to request an EHC needs assessment even if no MyPlan is in place.
-If such a request is received, the local authority will ask the setting to use the MyPlan template to provide information about the pupil.
-For more information, please download our booklet Special Educational Needs Support in School.
+For more information, please visit the Local Offer website.